-Edible Insects As Sustainable Food Alternatives
+Edible Insects as a Sustainable Food Alternative

-The notion of insects as food might make your skin crawl, but they have been eaten by people for thousands of years.
-Today they are actively consumed in various parts of the world.
-The farming of insects like crickets has taken off in many countries including Thailand, India, South Africa, and Kenya.
+The notion of insects as food might make your skin crawl, but they have been a common part of the human diet for thousands of years.
+Today, they are actively consumed in various parts of the world.
+The farming of insects such as crickets has taken off in many countries including Thailand, India, South Africa, and Kenya.

 Why Eat Insects?

 Insects are cheap, nutritious, and—according to some supporters—delicious.
 There are over 2,100 edible insect species, which offers a vast array of options for food dishes.
 FAO states that edible insects contain high-quality protein, amino acids, vitamins, calcium, zinc, and iron for humans.

 When you have a healthy source of protein, minerals, and other important nutrients, a Michelin restaurant taste experience might arguably be a secondary priority.
 Consider that 100 grams of beef contain 29 grams of protein, but also 21 grams of fat.
 On the other hand, 100 grams of grasshopper contain 20 grams of protein and only 6 grams of fat.

 In addition to nutritional value, commercial insect production has a much smaller negative impact on the environment than traditional sources of protein.
 Rearing conventional livestock, for example, accounts for a staggering 18% of total greenhouse gas emissions.
 But insect breeding releases much less greenhouse gas, methane, and ammonia than raising cattle and pigs, and requires less water.